wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

 fragments.
 So to be able to generate pages.

 To make this all work, we needed to structure the data that was in our npm modules.
-The Wheelroom packages allows us to define components.
-This is the component structure we defined:
+Besides the component objects The Wheelroom packages does not define any structure.
+We defined a component to be like this:

 ```
 {